aperturerobotics/cli/docs/examples/bash-completions.md

 #### Enabling

-To enable auto-completion for the current shell session, a bash script, `autocomplete/bash_autocomplete` is included in this repo.
+To enable auto-completion for your application in the current shell session, you can use the `autocomplete/bash_autocomplete` script provided in the `aperturerobotics/cli` repository.

 > :warning: The `bash-completion` package or equivalent that provides the
 > `_get_comp_words_by_ref` function for the target platform must be installed and
 > initialized for this completion script to work correctly.

-To use `autocomplete/bash_autocomplete` set an environment variable named `PROG` to the name of your program and then `source` the `autocomplete/bash_autocomplete` file.
+First, set the `PROG` environment variable to the name of your compiled application binary.
+Then, `source` the `autocomplete/bash_autocomplete` script:

 For example, if your cli program is called `myprogram`: